Skip to content

 Connect Lunatask to Zapier, and you can automate your task management.
 Here are a couple of ideas to get you started, but Zapier will connect Lunatask to thousands of other apps.

 Lunatask price: Free plan available, with limits of 2 "Areas of Life" and 7 habits.
-Pay $6/month for Premium to remove these limits, access new methods of managing tasks, and deeper tracking of mood and habits.
+Pay $8/month for Premium to remove these limits, with a lifetime plan available for $220.

 Best text-based to-do list app for Windows